Henry Cisneros: Secretary of Housing and Urban Development

-During his drive to reform public housing, Cisneros met with many detractors, including housing advocates who at first feared his vision for restructuring the agency's familiar programs would reduce assistance to low-income families and depressed urban centers.
-Despite alarms raised by critics, Cisneros also supported legislation to give local public housing authorities the flexibility to adjust rents to encourage more working families to stay in public housing and evict drug dealers and other criminals from housing projects.
+During his attempts to reform public housing, Cisneros met with detractors, including housing advocates who at first feared his vision for restructuring the agency's familiar programs would reduce assistance to low-income families and depressed urban centers.
+Cisneros also supported legislation to give local public housing authorities the flexibility to adjust rents to encourage more working families to stay in public housing and evict drug dealers and other criminals from housing projects.
 Near the end of his tenure as Secretary, Cisneros told The Washington Post that he was most proud of his effort to reform public housing, changing the way local officials provide shelter to the country's poor.
-He long contended the decline of public housing projects resulted from massive concentrations of the nation's poorest of poor.
+He long contended that the decline of public housing projects resulted from massive concentrations of the nation's poorest of the poor.
 Federal laws punished people for working, significantly raising rents as their wages rose.

-In addition to HUD focusing on the poor, Cisneros seized the goal of the Clinton administration to widen homeownership opportunities.
-Under his command, HUD advanced a long way in expanding homeownership among the country's most under-represented groups — young adults, minorities and low- to moderate-income families.
+In addition to HUD's focus on people experiencing poverty, Cisneros seized on the Clinton administration's goal of expanding homeownership opportunities.
+Under his command, HUD made significant progress in expanding homeownership among the country's most underrepresented groups — young adults, minorities, and low- to moderate-income families.
 When Cisneros arrived at HUD, the home ownership rate was 63.7 percent.
-When he left office in 1997 it had risen to 65.7 percent, its highest level since 1981.
-Under policies set in place by Cisneros' administration, at the end of Clinton's second term, homeownership continued its upward trend to 67.5 percent.
+When he left office in 1997, it had risen to 65.7 percent, its highest level since 1981.
+Under policies implemented by Cisneros' administration, homeownership continued its upward trend, reaching 67.5 percent by the end of Clinton's second term.
 At the close of his term, Cisneros acknowledged that lower interest rates and a strong economy were primary factors for the increase.
-However, the agency's ability to convince lenders, builders and real estate agents that there was money to be made in selling housing to low- and moderate-income individuals played a significant role, he said.
+However, the agency's ability to convince lenders, builders, and real estate agents that there was money to be made in selling housing to low- and moderate-income individuals played a significant role, he said.

-As the Clinton administration's top housing official in the mid-1990s, Cisneros loosened mortgage restrictions so first-time buyers could qualify for loans they could never get before, contributing to the great housing and financial crisis that began 10 years later.
+As the Clinton administration's top housing official in the mid-1990s, Cisneros loosened mortgage restrictions, allowing first-time buyers to qualify for loans they had never been able to get before, contributing to the great housing and financial crisis that began 10 years later.
 However, in the August 5, 2008 issue of The Village Voice, Wayne Barrett argued that Andrew Cuomo made a series of decisions as Secretary of HUD between 1997 and 2001 that led to the Great Recession.